skip-mev/docs/docs/slinky/using-slinky/0-high-level.md

 ## Summary

-Slinky prices, on most chains, are stored within the [`x/oracle`](https://github.com/skip-mev/slinky/tree/main/x/oracle) module by default.
-On a few chains, like dYdX, they live in a different storage module (in dYdX's chase, `x/prices`).
+Slinky prices are stored within the [`x/oracle`](https://github.com/skip-mev/slinky/tree/main/x/oracle) module by default.

+On very specific chains - right now only dYdX - they live in a different storage module (in dYdX's case, `x/prices`).

 These prices are updated on a per-block basis, when there is sufficient difference from the last block's price.
 They can be accessed natively by CosmWasm smart contracts, by other modules, or by anyone else who has access to chain state.